JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7906 days**.

-And here is a just a random fact -  **When opossums are playing 'possum, they are not "playing."
-Theyactually pass out from sheer terror.**.
+And here is a just a random fact -  **By donating just one pint of blood, four lives can be saved**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 21 Aug, 2025.</sub>
+<sub>Last updated by Github Actions on 22 Aug, 2025.</sub>